 By the end of the workshop participants will:

-- Have an appreciation of the researcher’s agenda in doing research
+- Have an appreciation of the academic researcher’s agenda in doing research.

-This one-day workshop is offered by ARMA UK and therefore is principally designed for the UK marketplace and aimed at research administrators with a maximum of 12 months experience in university schools, faculties, research centres /institutes and central offices.
+This one-day workshop is aimed at research administrators with a maximum of 12 months experience in university schools, faculties, research centres /institutes and central offices.

-Lower and Middle Income Countries Research Management Workshop
+Lower and Middle Income Countries Research Management Workshop: Professionalisation of Research Management and Administration in a Developing Country Context

 Workshop on the Professionalisation of Research Management and Administration in low and middle income countries (LMICs) context: a one day workshop is envisaged to build on the success of the similar event at the INORMS2016 in Melbourne and is specifically focusing on key competencies for research managers and administrators in different contexts in LMICs.
 The workshop will including various components, including panels, presentations, group and facilitated discussions.
 It is sponsored by the ESSENCE on Health Research initiative hosted by the World Health Organization (WHO) in partnership with the Southern African Research and Innovation Management Association (SARIMA).

-For further details, contact us on firstname.lastname@example.org and we’ll be pleased to help!
+For further details on our pre-congress workshops, contact us on firstname.lastname@example.org and we’ll be pleased to help!